AT&T Internet for Seniors

 AT&T Versus the Competition

-If you’re just looking for a simple internet plan for basic activities such as emailing and light web browsing, you may benefit from comparing plans with lower speeds; there’s no need to pay for more speed or features than you need.
+If you’re looking for a simple internet plan for basic activities such as emailing and light web browsing, you may benefit from comparing plans with lower speeds; there’s no need to pay for more speed or features than you need.
 A few providers offer the same or faster speeds for lower prices.
-However, they may require a contract or increase speeds after the promotional period ends.
+However, they may require a contract or increase prices after the promotional period ends.
 Below is a comparison of basic internet plans from AT&T and other leading providers.

 Internet Starter Plan Comparison